-Deductible means the dollar amount of Eligible Expenses that must be incurred by a Participant before benefits under the Plan will be available.
+Deductible means the dollar amount of Eligible Expenses that must be incurred by a Participant, if "Individual Coverage" is elected, before benefits under this Plan will be available.
+If "Family Coverage" is elected, Deductible means the dollar amount of Eligible Expenses that must be incurred by the family before benefits under the Plan will be available.

-Dependent means your spouse as defined by applicable law or any child covered under the Plan who is:
+Dependent means your spouse as defined by applicable law or any child covered under the Plan who is under the Dependent child limiting age shown on your Schedule of Coverage.